TrainWeb.org Facebook Page

 Map: Ba 43 K 2 Topographic Maps

-semaphore 2016 About 0.3 miles south of Union Crossing the ex-Union Railroad / Northern Central / PRR tracks crossed those of B&O. Here two semaphore signals hung on into the 1970s.
+semaphore 2016 To finish this page, we'll jump back to near Union Crossing and instead head south, as NS trains now do, rather than west.
+About 0.3 miles south, the tracks reach another former crossing, that of B&O, which is depicted in this 1972 photo.
+Two semaphore signals hung on here into the 1970s.
 Both signals are gone, but one of their poles survives, now obscured by vines (right).
 These photos both look generally south into Canton Yard now shared by CSX and Norfolk Southern.
+The primary 21st century traffic consists of coal being hauled to CONSOL Energy's export pier in the distance.

 Coal